SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 Phrase 2 (WORK IN PROGRESS): Covers research about reducing the number of poeple livining below the international poverty line

-Doesn't give any hits as stated here, might only work in th etopic apporoach
+Doesn't give any hits as stated here, might only work in the topic apporoach

 ```Ceylon =
 TS=